dart-lang/site-www/src/codelabs/null-safety.md

 ### Exercise: Non-nullable types

-In the following example, the variable `a` declares itself an `int`.
+In the following example, the developer declared variable `a` an `int`.
 Try changing the value in the assignment to `3` or `145`, but not `null`!

 <?code-excerpt "null_safety_codelab/bin/non_nullable_types.dart" replace="/145/null/g"?>